-People get tested for sexually-transmitted infections for many reasons.
-If STI testing is on your mind, it’s probably a good indicator that it’s the right decision for you.
-Anyone who has had unprotected sex can get an STI, regardless of the type of sex you’re having (oral sex included).
-Our nurses and doctors will be happy to answer any of your STI questions.
-And don’t worry, if concerns are identified during testing, rest assured that the most common STI’s are treatable, and free treatment options are available.
+People get tested for sexually-transmitted infections (STI) for many reasons.
+If STI testing is on your mind, it’s probably a good indicator that testing is the right decision for you.
+Anyone who has had unprotected sex can get an STI, regardless of the type of sex you’re having, oral sex included.
+Our staff are happy to answer any of your STI questions.
+Don’t worry, if concerns are identified during testing, rest assured that most STIs are treatable, and free treatment options are available.

 If you’re experiencing any of the below symptoms, it’s important to be seen by your family doctor, a walk-in clinic or one of our doctors.
 But don’t delay, you should be seen as soon as possible.